bamerman/tech-writing-workshop/README.md

 # Note to the reader
 Thank you for taking the time to look through my portfolio repository, which contains technical writing samples created for Amruta Ramade's [Technical Writing Workshop](https://www.techwritingacademy.com/).
-For the workshop, I learned GitHub and wrote these technical documents based on my experience:
+For the workshop, I learned GitHub and wrote these tech docs based on my experience:

 - **Getting started with your GitHub profile README** is a tutorial that guides new GitHub users through creating a GitHub profile README.